GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ## Improved debugging of third-party cookie issues {: #third-party-cookies }

-In an effort to help build a more private web and in parallel with [updates by other browsers](/docs/privacy-sandbox/chips/#why-its-important-to-opt-into-cookie-partitioning), Chrome [introduced an initiative](https://blog.google/products/chrome/building-a-more-private-web/) called [Privacy Sandbox](https://privacysandbox.com/).
+In an effort to help build a [more private web](https://blog.google/products/chrome/building-a-more-private-web/) and in parallel with [updates by other browsers](/docs/privacy-sandbox/chips/#why-its-important-to-opt-into-cookie-partitioning), Chrome introduced the [Privacy Sandbox](https://privacysandbox.com/) initiative.
 This initiative fundamentally enhances privacy on the web and can sustain a healthy, ad-supported web in a way that will render third-party cookies obsolete.
 Privacy Sandbox has a [gradual phaseout timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) to let you adapt to changes comfortably.

 You can already test how Chrome behaves *after* the third-party cookie phaseout.
 To do this, run [Chrome from the command line](https://www.chromium.org/developers/how-tos/run-chromium-with-flags/) with the `--test-third-party-cookies-phaseout` flag.